 Each of these enhancements contribute to better water quality and a healthier river, and they will increase the resilience of our water supply in drought years.
 This is an achievement for everybody who uses the river.

-When the Chimney Hollow Reservoir was first proposed more than a decade ago, West Slope leaders had the foresight to secure these protections for water users.
+When the Chimney Hollow Reservoir was first proposed more than a decade ago, Western Slope leaders had the foresight to secure these protections for water users.

-We congratulate the parties involved in the recent settlement in continuing a history of cooperative solutions to benefit West Slope water users and choosing collaboration over litigation.
+We congratulate the parties involved in the recent settlement in continuing a history of cooperative solutions to benefit Western Slope water users and choosing collaboration over litigation.

 Merrit S. Linke is the chair of the Grand County Board of County Commissioners.
 Jack Buchheister is the president of the Middle Park Water Conservancy District.
 Kathy Chandler-Henry is the chair of the Northwest Colorado Council of Governments’ Water Quality and Quantity Committee.
 Marti Whitmore is the president of the Colorado River District Board of Directors.